-What happens to our recycling
+What Happens to our Recycling

 Blue Bin and Red Box

-At the MRF, all the mixed recycling from your blue bin is sorted and separated into different types of materials by hand and machine before being sent to manufacturers who make it into new products.
+At the MRF, all the mixed recycling from your blue bin is sorted and separated into different types of materials by hand and machine, before being sent to manufacturers who make it into new products.

-There are many recycling plants in the UK, reprocessing millions of tonnes of material every year.
-All of the newsprint manufactured here in the UK is now made from 100% recycled paper and over 80% of the glass collected for recycling is used in the UK, the majority of it to make new glass bottles and jars.
+There are many recycling plants in the UK processing millions of tonnes of material every year.
+All of the newsprint manufactured here in the UK is now made from 100% recycled paper and over 80% of the glass collected for recycling is used in the UK - the majority of it to make new glass bottles and jars.

-The garden waste from your grey or green bin is taken to a local windrow compost site where it is made into compost.
+The garden waste from your grey or green bin is taken to a local compost site where it is made into compost.

 The waste is machine sorted in a plant where recyclable items such as metals and plastics are removed.
-These items are sent for recycling but they are a very low grade as they have been mixed in with general waste.
+These items are sent for recycling but they are a very low grade as they have been mixed with general waste.

 The residue which is left after recyclables have been removed is moved to a composting hall.
 The hall is 75m wide by 200m long and the compost is 3m deep.
 The residue is processed using air channels and irrigated rain water collected from the roof.
 It takes 7 weeks to move from one side of the hall to the other, and the end product is a compost-like material which is currently put into a landfill on site.
 There are plans to use this product as a fuel in the future.